athertahir/deep-learning-time-series-forecasting/chapter_19/Lab17.md

 yhat = yhat[0]

 ```

-Theforecast() function below implements this and takes as arguments the
+The forecast() function below implements this and takes as arguments the
 model fit on
 the training dataset, the history of data observed so far, and the
 number of inputs time steps
 expected by the model.

 def forecast(model, history, n_input):